Walton and Frinton Lifeboat Station: 1940–1977: Dunkirk evacuation and new lifeboats

 In May 1940, the E.M.E.D. was one of the Little Ships of Dunkirk which assisted in the Dunkirk evacuation early in World War II.
 She was commandeered and crewed by the Royal Navy for transporting soldiers on the beach to larger ships waiting offshore.
 Working inside Dunkirk harbour, E.M.E.D. survived three enemy air attacks off Gravelines, although a during one attack a shell killed the officer in charge of the lifeboat.
 Despite sustaining some damage during the operation, she was repaired and returned to Walton lifeboat station after the evacuation.
 In total, the E.M.E.D. lifeboat was launched a total of 57 times during the war and is credited with saving 20 lives.

 In 1953 the station received a new 46 ft 9 in Watson class lifeboat called Edian Courtauld (ON 910) to replace E.M.E.D.
 The Edian was the last new-built lifeboat allocated to Walton until 2011.
 Built at a cost of £29,687, she was a gift from yachtsman and Arctic explorer Augustine Courtauld, and was named for his mother.
 Originally powered by twin Ferry VE4 diesels, these were replaced by 65 hp Parsons Barracuda engines in 1967.
 Edian Courtauld served at Walton until July 1977, launching on service 224 times and saving 143 lives.

-In 1977, Edian Courtauld was replaced by a self-righting 48 ft 6 in Oakley-class boat, The Earl and Countess Howe (ON968), which had been built in 1963 at a cost of £40,348.
+In 1977, Edian Courtauld was replaced by a self-righting 48ft 6in Oakley-class boat, The Earl and Countess Howe (ON968), which had been built in 1963 at a cost of £40,348.
 Powered by twin Gardner 6LX 110 hp diesels, she had spent 14 years stationed at Yarmouth Lifeboat Station on the Isle of Wight before being transferred to Walton.
 The Earl and Countess Howe served at Walton until January 1984, launching on service 64 times and saving 21 lives.